mosen/salt-osx/README.md

 Manage the options shown in the **Remote Management** preference pane.

+BUGS:
+- all users privileges not idempotent/not always written correctly.
+- allowed directory groups not detecting changes in group list.

 ### bluetooth ###

 Control the state of Bluetooth power and discoverability on the mac platform